-The Latin for Children course centers around a series of three Primers (labeled Primer A, Primer B, and Primer C) that might be used with children third grade and up.
-While the Primers are the core element of the course, you should also have both the Activity Book and the Answer Key for each Primer.
+The Latin for Children course centers around a series of three primers (labeled Primer A, Primer B, and Primer C) that can be used with children third grade and up.
+While the primers are the core element of the course, you also need both the activity book and the answer key for each primer.

 This series is especially good for the parent with no Latin background.
 The lessons speak directly to the learner, so the parent/teacher does not have to present the material in his or her own words.
 The writing style is very engaging and easy to understand.

-The 32 lessons in each Primer are grouped into Units that each deal with a particular topic such as 2nd declension nouns, pronouns, or numbers.
+The 32 lessons in each primer are grouped into units that each deal with a particular topic such as second declension nouns, pronouns, or numbers.
 There are from two to five chapters per unit with an additional culminating review chapter at the end of each unit.
-The final chapter of each Primer is a "Yearly Review" that both reviews and quizzes students on everything taught that year.
+The final chapter of each primer is a "Yearly Review" that both reviews and quizzes students on everything taught that year.

-Each Activity Book correlates directly with lessons in the Primers.
-Three activity pages per chapter (including activity pages for reviews chapters) present mazes, word searches, and crossword puzzles as well as many other types of activities that are not easily labeled.
+Each activity book correlates directly with lessons in the primers.
+Three activity pages per chapter (including activity pages for review chapters) present mazes, word searches, and crossword puzzles as well as many other types of activities that are not easily labeled.
 These are truly challenging learning activities rather than simple busy work.
-I suspect most students will really enjoy them, but with three to select from each week, you can always skip one if it doesn't appeal to your child.
+I suspect most students will really like them, but with three to select from each week, you can always skip one if it doesn't appeal to your child.

 Latin for Children is very thorough and easy to understand.
-It doesn't "dumb down" the content for the younger audience, but it presents lesson material in manageable chunks with plenty of practice, repetition, and review.
-Students learn 240 new words in each Primer, and by the end of Primer C, they will have covered all five noun declensions and all four verb conjugations, six verb tenses and much more.
-This content is equivalent to about 1 1/2 years of high school level Latin.
-While LFC could be used for high schoolers, there are more efficient programs that target older students.
-LFC is very easy for teachers to use without lesson prep time.
+It doesn't dumb down the content for the young audience, but it presents lesson material in manageable chunks with plenty of practice, repetition, and review.
+Students learn 240 new words in each primer, and by the end of Primer C, they will have covered all five noun declensions and all four verb conjugations, six verb tenses and much more.
+This content is equivalent to about a year and a half of high school level Latin.
+While Latin for Children could be used for high schoolers, there are more efficient programs that target older students.
+Latin for Children is very easy for teachers to use without lesson prep time.
 Older students might even be able to work through lessons on their own.